Philips2422/Philips2422/README.md

 ## Hi there 👋
+**##**I am Shaun, a BOSCH trained Technische Universität of Hamburg prospect, deeply in pursuit of experience and growth.

+- 🔭 I’m currently working on model predictive control-based obstacle avoidance.
+- 🌱 I’m currently learning Microelectronics and Microsystems.
+- 👯 I’m looking to collaborate on Powertrain solutions, predictive control systems, and semiconductor fabrications.
+- ⚡ Fun fact: I strongly believe AI has put an end to the world of the curious.

 <!--
 **Philips2422/Philips2422** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.